 To make sure peginterferon alfa-2b is safe for you, tell your doctor if you have ever had:

 cirrhosis, hepatitis B, or liver problems other than hepatitis C;

-a history of depression, mental illness, suicidal thoughts, alcoholism, or drug addiction;
+depression, mental illness, suicidal thoughts, alcoholism, or drug addiction;

 an autoimmune disorder such as rheumatoid arthritis, lupus, or psoriasis;

 any blood cell disorder causing bleeding episodes, infections, or fever-related illness;